What if I’m not sure what ID I need in order to vote?

-The 2022 Midterm Elections are today!
-If you haven’t voted already, either in person or by mail, then it’s time to head to the polls and make your voice heard!
+What an election!
+If you haven’t voted already, either in person or by mail, then it’s time to head to the polls and make your voice heard on November 5!

 We’re here today with a quick guide to any and all last-minute questions you might have about voting.
 Once you’ve read through this, you’ll be totally prepared to get out there and cast your ballot.
 This is a big day, America.
 See you at your polling place!

 Before you leave your house to vote, make sure you have the right identification card or documents!
-Every state has different requirements, so search for your state right here and be prepared.
+Every state has different requirements, so find your state right here and be prepared.

 Well, that depends on how strict your state is regarding its requirements.
 Some states let you vote if you sign a statement saying that you are who you say you are, or if you get someone to vouch for your identity.
 Other states may let you cast a provisional ballot that will be counted if you come back within a certain period of time with a valid ID.